Chart Color Schemes

 Erskine Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 87.0% of all households, including 49.3% couples with children, 24.2% couples without children, and 12.5% single parent families.
-Non-family households make up the remaining 13.0%, with lone person households at 11.7% and group households comprising 1.5%.
-The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.
+Family households comprise 87.0% of all households, including 49.3% couples with children, 24.2% couples without children, and 12.5% single parent families.
+Non-family households make up the remaining 13.0%, consisting of 11.7% lone person households and 1.5% group households.
+The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households